lars-vc/ml-notes/notes.md

 Allow for some points within the margin and thus for some misclassification (we do this to avoid overfitting).
 Support vectors are all points on or in margin.
 We add a regularisation parameter C.
 * Large C = more penalty, closer to hard margin
-* Small C = less penalty, more errors allowed, more regularisation Used loss function: Hinge loss (blue line)
+* Small C = less penalty, more errors allowed, more regularisation

+Used loss function: Hinge loss (blue line):
 * Robust to misclassified outliers
 * No penalisation of too correctly classified samples
 * Still favours sparse solutions